-PH-6 SOW § 2.6.53.1 Formulary and Preferred Drug List The MCO must maintain a minimum 95% compliance rate with the PDL requirements for each therapeutic class on the PDL.
+PH-6 SOW § 2.6.53.1 Formulary and Preferred Drug List The MCO must maintain a minimum 95% utilization of preferred drugs in each therapeutic class on the PDL.
 Ongoing, Quarterly during Operations Phase Per incident of noncompliance, per therapeutic class.
 HHSC may assess up to \$1,000 for each incident of noncompliance and per therapeutic class in which the MCO does not meet the standard. ------ -- -- --- --- ---

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages PH-7 RESERVED PH-8 SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The MCO must ensure at least 98% of PA requests received from prescriber calls to the MCO's PA call center are approved or denied immediately at the time of the call when all necessary information is received to complete the review.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages RESERVED PH-8 SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The Medicaid MCO must ensure at least 98% of PA requests received from prescriber calls to the MCO's PA call center for Medicaid are approved or denied immediately at the time of the call when all necessary information is received to complete the review.
 Ongoing, Quarterly during Operations Phase Per each percentage point below the standard.
 HHSC may assess up to \$100 per each percentage point below the standard each quarter.
-PH-9 SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The MCO must ensure at least 98% of all other PA requests received by a prescriber's office are approved or denied no later than 24 hours after the MCO receives the request.
+PH-9 SOW § 2.6.53.2 Prior Authorization for Prescription Drugs and 72-Hour Emergency Supplies The Medicaid MCO must ensure at least 98% of all other PA requests received by a prescriber's office are approved or denied no later than 24 hours after the MCO receives the request.
 Ongoing, Quarterly during Operations Phase Per each percentage point below the standard.
 HHSC may assess up to \$100 per each percentage point below the standard each quarter.

-Service/ Component 1 Performance Standard 2 Measurement Period 3 Measurement Assessment 4 Liquidated Damages PH-10 SOW § 2.6.53.11 Maximum Allowable Cost Requirements The MCO must ensure at least 98% of MAC challenge requests are resolved by the 15th Day after the MCO receives the request.
+Service/ Component Performance Standard Measurement Period Measurement Assessment Liquidated Damages PH-10 SOW § 2.6.53.11 Maximum Allowable Cost Requirements The MCO must ensure at least 98% of MAC challenge requests are resolved by the 15th Day after the MCO receives the request.
 Ongoing, Quarterly during Operations Phase Per incident of noncompliance below the percentage rate.
 HHSC may assess up to \$1,000 per incident of noncompliance below the percentage rate each quarter.
-PH-11 RESERVED
+RESERVED